Last updated May 12, 2023

 - Updated recommendations for the use of bivalent COVID-19 vaccines in pregnant and non-pregnant individuals in alignment with the Centers for Disease Control and Prevention (CDC).

 - The American College of Obstetricians and Gynecologists (ACOG) recommends that all eligible persons aged 6 months and older, including pregnant and lactating individuals, receive a COVID-19 vaccine or vaccine series.

 - Vaccination may occur in any trimester, and emphasis should be on vaccine receipt as soon as possible to maximize maternal and fetal health.
-This recommendation applies to both primary series and booster vaccination.

 - For patients who do not receive any COVID-19 vaccine, the discussion should be documented in the patient’s medical record.
 During subsequent office visits, obstetrician–gynecologists should address ongoing questions and concerns and offer vaccination again.